 The spiders' bloated abdomens often sport spots and bumps that give them, to various degrees, the look of a human face or skull.
 In the case of the spider featured in the video, the resemblance is enhanced by the way the arachnid is walking on a dark artificial surface (a car's hood?) with its abdomen lifted into the air – possibly to keep it from contacting said surface which may have heated up from sunlight.

 As for the spider itself, it was of course oblivious to the excitement it's stirred up and the nearly 250,000 (at press time) views of its video at YouTube.
-If anything, the celebrity critter just wanted to get back to its home flower and munch some lunch. (via Rocketnews24, Yukawa-net, and The Truth Behind The Scenes)
+If anything, the creepy celebrity arachnid just wanted to get back to its home flower and munch some lunch. (via Rocketnews24, miss-myers, and glenngould)